Football: Senegal reach Cup of Nations final as own goal sinks Tunisia

 Tunisia had the first clearcut chance at the 30 June Stadium in the Egyptian capital, but unmarked captain Youssef Msakni headed a corner well over.

-Youssouf Sabaly unleashed a curling shot from the edge of the box that beat Mouez but cannoned back into play off the woodwork on 26 minutes.
+Youssouf Sabaly unleashed a curling shot from the edge of the box that beat Mouez only to cannon back into play off the woodwork.

-Then, in a 60-second purple patch, Mbaye Niang and Liverpool star Sadio Mane were unable to convert chances before a small crowd.
+Then, in a 60-second purple patch, Mbaye Niang and Mane were unable to convert chances before a small crowd.

-Niang swivelled inside the box only to fire well wide and Mane rounded Hassen but his shot from an acute angle finished well off target.
+Niang swivelled inside the box before firing well wide and Mane rounded the goalkeeper but his shot from an acute angle finished off target.

 Giresse took off Msakni at half-time and introduced Naim Sliti, scorer of the stoppage-time goal that sealed a convincing last-eight win over giantkillers Madagascar.